Please support the current ALODF Charitable.org campaign “Save Lives Now!”.

 The Center for Ethical Solutions is a non-partisan, non-profit 501(c)(3) tax exempt public charity.
 We are teaming with leading health-care researchers and ethicists working to inform and involve the public in medical ethics debates that affect their personal healthcare decision.
+The Center has the highest rating – Gold – from the Guide Star charity rating service that evaluates charities, among other things, for their financial transparency.

 Solving the Organ Shortage (Our SOS Project)